 According to the tabled evidence, Grozdanovski had dealt over 55 poker games at the illegal casino.
 The venue where the illegal gambling was being conducted had been rented by other two co-defendants.

-Within the six months of involvement, he was believed to have made $10,000 out of the tips he received from players.
+Within the six months of involvement, he was believed to have made $10,000 out of the tips he received from online casino.
 However, he claimed in the court that he had used it all.

 The time that he spent in the trade as well as the money that he earned, Judge Mathers said, increased his blameworthiness.